alexsnow348/learning-notes/Clippings/40 questions to ask yourself every decade.md

   - life-journey
 ---

-Every year I ask myself [40 questions](https://stephango.com/40-questions) that help me make sense of what happened over the past twelve months.
-I love working through that exercise and discussing it with friends and family who enjoy too.

-As we enter a new decade, I’ve been pondering what the 2020s will hold for us.
-I remembered that some time ago I had answered [Proust’s famous questionnaire](https://en.wikipedia.org/wiki/Proust_Questionnaire), and thought I would try answering it again.
-While the yearly questions help me reflect on what happened, Proust’s questions are more about personal philosophies and traits, and thus change less frequently over time.

-Going through my answers to the Proust questionnaire, I was inspired to work on a new questionnaire that I could use for the next few decades.
-I tried create a set of questions that I would enjoy reflecting on in 2030.
-This list combines questions from Proust’s questionnaire, and others I’ve been collecting ad hoc.

-It will be ten years before I can tell you whether this worked well or not, but join me on this journey if you’d like!
-Please edit this list with questions you would like to know your own answers to in ten years.
-The questions are also available in [Markdown format](https://github.com/kepano/40-questions) in several languages.

----

 1. What would you do if you had 6 months to live?
 2. What would you do if you had a billion dollars?
 3. What advice would you give yourself 10 years ago?